-With an overall funding of 500 million euros from the Federal Government and the Länder, 528 professorships have been supported, numerous equal opportunities measures for female students, junior scientists and professors have been implemented and cultural change is evident in the increased relevance of people with responsibilities for equal opportunities.
+With an overall funding of 500 million euros from the Federal Government and the Länder, 528 professorships have been supported, numerous equal opportunities measures for female students, junior scientists and professors have been implemented, and cultural change is evident in the increased relevance of people with responsibilities for equal opportunities.
 Most of these measures are continued even after funding has ceased.

+The Austrian "Output-oriented Budgeting" approach is a more indirect initiative as the goal to increase the share of female professors is formulated at the Federal level as well as in the government's performance contracts with universities.
+The German "Programme for Women Professors" connects specific funding for female professors to the implementation of gender equality policies within a university.
 The Belgian "Girls' Day, Boys' Day" programme and the German "National Pact for Women in STEM" focus on horizontal segregation in R&I, in particular the typical male and female degree choices.
 The Belgian measure addresses and endeavours to deconstruct gendered pupil stereotypes.
 The German initiative contains a bundle of measures aimed at increasing the interest of girls in technical professions.